regularlady/AlexaBridgePittsburgh/README.md

 # ClojureBridge Pittsburgh presentations

+##September 9th - 10th, 2016

-An intro &amp; outro presentation to welcome attendees and thank the voluteers &amp; sponsors
+An intro presentation to welcome attendees and thank our volunteers and sponsors.